CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

    ![Picture 1](../Media/logs.png)

-   >**Note:** You may encounter situations where some of the queries below don't work as expected.
-Please refer to the lab guide if needed—sometimes, the connector may take a little time to reach the desired state, which can affect how certain queries run.
+   >**Note:** You may encounter situations where some queries below may not work as expected.
+If needed, refer to the **lab guide**—sometimes, the **connector** may take time to reach the desired state, affecting query execution.
 Your patience and understanding are greatly appreciated.

 1. The following statement demonstrates the **search** operator, which searches all columns in the table for the value.
 In the Query Window enter the following statement and select **Run**: